Opishnia decorative ceramics: History

 As one example, Oksana Babych and Oleksandr Shirai, graduates of the Opishnya School of Ceramic Art in 1939, made a vase depicting two Red Army soldiers riding white horses.
 The opposite side of the vase is decorated with a painted floral ornament, combining the traditional Opishnia decorative style with Soviet-inspired imagery.
 During the German occupation, many people wanted to study at the workshop of the pottery artel "Artistic Ceramicist", as rumors circulated in the town that students would not be taken to Germany for forced labor.

 Political repression in the 1930s and 1950s affected the pottery industry.
 Potters Lavrenty Onyshchenko and Feoktyst Moklyak from the village of Mali Budyshcha were sentenced to death on charges of anti-Soviet agitation.
 Another, Ivan Pichka, was sentenced to 10 years in prison, and a potter from Opishnia, Fedor Zadorozhny, was sentenced to six years in prison.
-In addition to potters, political repressions also affected other residents of Opishnia who were involved in the pottery business, including the heads and employees of pottery establishments, teachers and graduates of the pottery school and researchers.
+In addition to potters, political repression also affected other residents of Opishnia who were involved in the pottery business, including the heads and employees of pottery establishments, teachers and graduates of the pottery school and researchers.

 In 1963, the Opishnia pottery artels "Artistic Ceramicist" and "Red Potter" were merged and transformed into the "Artistic Ceramicist" factory.
 A positive aspect was the mechanization of clay extraction and preparation of mass for household products.
 In the 1968 work In Search of Treasures, Ivan Maksimovich Shapoval described how the best potters in Opishnia were trained at the Myrhorod Ceramic School.
 Pottery was taught to the Opishnians from school age: the students studied the basics of pottery and underwent practice at a ceramic factory.
 This system operated until 1985.

 In 1986, the Pottery Museum was founded in the village by order of the Council of Ministers of Ukraine.
 It was initially inspired by the film-maker Alexander Dovzhenko.
 In 2001, the museum became the National Museum of Ukrainian Pottery concerned with the study, preservation, and popularization of Ukraine's pottery heritage.
 Examples of Opishnia ceramics are also held in overseas collections, such as the Ukrainian Museum of Canada.
 At the beginning of the twenty-first century, Opishnia ceramics were popular only as souvenirs.
 This was exploited by traders who sold fakes from China, Turkey, and Donetsk region under the brand name "Opishnya ceramics".

 Since 2002, a small private enterprise "Pottery Circle" has been operating in the old premises of the "Art Ceramics Factory," with about 40 people working at the factory.
 In 2007, Kateryna Shtanko created the "Svyshchyk" postage stamp with a denomination of 5 kopecks.
 In 2012, ceramics from Opishnia were added to Ukraine's National Inventory of Intangible Cultural Heritage.
 As a result, the region also hosts the National Pottery Festival.
 As of 2023, Opishnia continued to be a centre of production of Ukrainian ceramics.